 - You can cover the pan with aluminum foil first and then use the pan cover to tightly seal in the steam.

-- You can use brown rice but it will take a bit longer to cook and the beans will be overcooked.
+- You can use brown rice, but remember that this type of rice takes longer to cook, and the beans may be overcooked.

 White rice is great.
 It has a mild flavor and light and fluffy texture when cooked.